 (3)Receiving a grade of D or F (or equivalent) for a course.

 c.
-A district's consistent failure to respond may include, but shall not be limited to, one or more of the following, measured over a minimum period of 12 weeks:
+A district's consistent failure to respond may include one or more of the following, measured over a minimum period of 12 weeks:

 (1)Failure to provide evidence-based interventions or strategies targeted to the student's needs.